JimmyMcBride/me/posts/knex-graphql.md

 }
 ```

-You probably we added `knex-refresh` and `total-reset`.
+You probably added `knex-refresh` and `total-reset`.
 Knex refresh command refreshes our migrations and runs our seeds in one command.
-If we make any changes to schema that breaks our postgres tables, we can just roll the whole thing back, database and all before we run our new migrations as seeds.
+If we make any changes to the schema that breaks our Postgres tables, we can just roll the whole thing back, database, and all before we run our new migrations as seeds.

 One **final** thing.
 We need to `touch src/data/knexConfig.js` and add the following code to it: